-Additional assumptions for subsequent events and law changes are current as of the 2020 actuarial valuation report.
-The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2021.
-Plan liabilities were rolled forward from June 30, 2020, to June 30, 2021, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2021 actuarial valuation report.
+The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2022.
+Plan liabilities were rolled forward from June 30, 2021, to June 30, 2022, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.

-- Inflation: 2.75 total economic inflation; 3.50% salary inflation - Salary increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.4%
+- Inflation: 2.75 total economic inflation; 3.25% salary inflation - Salary increases: In addition to the base 3.25% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.0%

 Mortality rates were developed using the Society of Actuaries' Pub.
-H-2010 mortality rates, which vary by member status, as the base table.
+H-2010 mortality rates, which vary by member status (e.g. active, retiree, or survivor), as the base table.
 The OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
-OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
+OSA applied the long-term M P-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
 Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout their lifetime.